jcseeley/React-Tap-Room/README.md

 * Clone this repository to your desktop.
 * Navigate to the top level of the directory in your terminal.
 * Run "npm install" to install dependencies.
-* Run "npm build" to build the project.
 * Run "npm start" to open the dev server.

 ## Component Diagram